-To further help us show and tell how considering acceleration can support startups, we’re pleased to announce that Mass Challenge, the world’s largest early-stage equity free startup accelerator, is joining Show me my Customers as a Supporter.
+To further help us show and tell how considering acceleration can support startups, we’re pleased to announce that Mass Challenge, the world’s largest early-stage equity free startup accelerator, is joining Show me my Customers as a Participant.

 MassChallenge was founded by John Harthorne, a Massachusetts Institute of Technology (MIT) MBA, and Akhil Nigam, a Harvard Business School (HBS) MBA in late 2008 while they were working as strategy consultants at Bain & Company.
 They had discussed launching a startup together, and the financial crisis gave them the inspiration they needed.
 The recession was driven in-part by large companies on extracting short-term profit, instead of focusing on sustainable, long-term profit.
 John and Akhil saw the entrepreneur as the ultimate value creator and driver of change in the economy, and built a business model that put the entrepreneur at the centre.
 MassChallenge is a global not–for-profit startup accelerator that supports high-impact and high-potential, early-stage entrepreneurs for zero equity.